 Excused Active Members.
 These members are those whose aggregate of years of age and years of membership in one or more clubs is 85+ years.
 The classification remains intact.
 Excused active members do not have attendance expectations during the period of the excused absence Annual dues apply.
 Weekly lunches are not billed in advance.

 Junior Active Members.
-These members are members reporting their ages as between 21 and 35 years of age who request a category of junior active instead of the classified active category.
+These members are non-voting members reporting their ages as between 21 and 35 years of age who request a category of junior active instead of the classified active category.
 Junior active membership shall be available only to new members commencing club membership—and only for a period of up to five years at which time the junior active membership shall be automatically converted to classified active membership for the subsequent fiscal year’s billing.
 The initiation fee is fifty percent (50%) of the fee assessed classified active members.
 Annual dues shall be fifty percent (50%) of the applicable club dues, but the full dues owed to District 5950 and Rotary International will be billed in advance.
 Weekly lunches are billed in advance at fifty percent (50%) of the lunch fees assessed classified active members.

 Nonresident Active members.
 These members are those who relocate to another region for an extended period and wish to continue active participation in club activities.
 A non-resident member shall pay dues in a timely manner.
 Meal charges are waived except when the non-resident member attends a Friday meeting.